refinedev/refine/documentation/docs/api-references/hooks/auth/useAuthenticated.md

 description: useAuthenticated data hook from refine is a modified version of react-query's useMutation for create mutations
 ---

-`useAuthenticated` calls `checkAuth` method from [`authProvider`](/docs/api-references/providers/auth-provider) under the hood.
-It returns the result of react-query's useQuery which includes properties like `isSuccess` and `isError` with many others.
+`useAuthenticated` calls the `checkAuth` method from the[`authProvider`](/docs/api-references/providers/auth-provider) under the hood.

+It returns the result of `react-query`'s `useQuery` which includes many properties, some of which being `isSuccess` and `isError`.
-Data that is resolved from `useAuthenticated` will be returned as the `data` in the query result.
+Data that is resolved from the `useAuthenticated` will be returned as the `data` in the query result.

 ## Usage

-It can be useful when you want to ask authentication for access [custom pages](/docs/guides-and-concepts/custom-pages) manually.
+`useAuthenticated` can be useful when you want to ask for authentication to grant access to [custom pages](/docs/guides-and-concepts/custom-pages) manually.

-We have used this hook in refine's [`<Authenticated>`](#) component that allows only authenticated users can access to the page or any part of code.
+We have used this hook in refine's [`<Authenticated>`](#) component which allows only authenticated users to access to the page or any part of the code.

-We' ll demonstrate similar basic implementation like below.
-Imagine you have public page but want to make specific fields private.
+We will demonstrate a similar basic implementation below.
+Imagine that you have public page but you want to make some specific fields private.

 - We have a logic in [`authProvider`](/docs/api-references/providers/auth-provider)'s `checkAuth` method like below.